 Analyse the use of effort controls for the pole and line fishery, rather than catch ( SSP noted the potential need to consider effort creep implications, as addressed in SC18-SA-IP-16).

-Determine whether small scale fisheries taking less than 2,000 tonnes) should be included within the management procedure controls.
+Determine whether small scale fisheries (taking less than 2,000 tonnes) should be included within the management procedure controls.

-Use an alternate baseline for “other fisheries” of 2001-2004 or 2004 conditions.
+Use an alternate baseline for “other fisheries” (pole and line) of 2001-2004 or 2004 conditions.
 SSP noted that Japan had indicated that the average of 2001-2004 conditions would be suitable.
 SSP also observed that the 2001-2004 catch and effort in the Japanese pole and line fishery exceeded both the levels in 2012 and in the most recent period.
 If the management procedure went into effect, catch and effort would increase with the result that calculated depletion would increase from recent levels.
 SSP stated that if the higher baseline was used for the management procedure, it should also be used to recalibrate the skipjack TRP in order to ensure consistency.

 Regarding small-scale fisheries under (iii), Japan referenced WCPFC-TTMW1-2021-IP02, Table 6b (Total tropical tuna catch estimates for Other Fisheries (excluding purse seine and longline) in the WCPFC Statistical Area, which are exempt from CMM 2018-01 Other Commercial Fisheries), and inquired which of those fisheries were included in the management procedure controls as currently proposed.